 Key Points

-- A Shiba Inu puppy typically costs between $3,000 to $7,000 in Australia, depending on factors like breeder reputation, pedigree, and location.
+- A Shiba Inu puppy typically costs between $3,000 to $7,000 in Australia, depending on breeder and pedigree.

 - Known for their fox-like appearance, spirited personality, and independence, Shiba Inus captivate with their unique charm and make loyal companions for those who understand their distinct nature.